Start a Pre-Fabricated Houses Trading Business in Dubai

 Setup Costs, Steps, and Licensing Requirements

 The total cost of establishing a Pre-Fabricated Houses Trading business at Dubai South Business Hub Free Zone typically ranges from AED 15,000 to AED 30,000.
 The final figure depends on the number of visas required, the office package selected, and any applicable share capital requirements.
-The free zone offers flexi-desk and virtual office options, which significantly reduce overhead at the point of licence issuance and make the model accessible to sole traders and small teams alike.
+The free zone offers flexi-desk and virtual office options, which significantly reduce overhead at the point of license issuance and make the model accessible to sole traders and small teams alike.

 Key Setup Steps